42xel/Von-Neumann-Ships/README.md

 ## Launching your first game
 Open your favorite [terminal (emulator)](https://wezfurlong.org/wezterm/what-is-a-terminal.html) and [shell](https://techterms.com/definition/shell)\*.
 Run the command `vns_game.sh`.
-You should be welcomed with a wall of text [and a half](https://duckduckgo.com/?q=and+then+some&ia=web "and then some"), which should end by telling you the next level you need to work on, and its instructions.
+You should be welcomed with a wall of text and a half, which should end by telling you the next level you need to work on, and its instructions.
 The command `vns_game.sh` created a directory `save` containing the following:
 + `levels/`: an arborescence with each leaf directory corresponding to an individual level
 + `asm/`: the customasm definitions of the assembly language
-    + in particular, `asm/definitions.asm` contains the commented defininion of the whole assembly, including the whole instructions set.
+    + in particular, `asm/definitions.asm` contains the commented definition of the whole assembly, including the whole instructions set.
 + other stuffs to [make the world go round](https://en.wikipedia.org/wiki/Boilerplate), [so to speak](https://www.facebook.com/weknowearthisflat/)

 The command `vns_game.sh` [prints](https://en.wikipedia.org/wiki/Standard_streams) mostly on [`stderr`](https://linux.die.net/man/3/stderr).